-For the purposes of EU compliance reporting against EU Directive 2004/107/EC, the UK is divided into 43 zones, termed agglomerations (large urban areas) and non-agglomeration zones (regional areas).
+For the purposes of the compliance reporting against EU Directive 2004/107/EC, the UK is divided into 43 zones, termed agglomerations (large urban areas) and non-agglomeration zones (regional areas).
 There are 15 non-agglomeration zones (Non-AZ) and 28 agglomeration zones (AZ).
 The 15 non-agglomeration zones match:

-- 1. The boundaries of England's former Government Offices for the Regions; and - The boundaries agreed by the Scottish Executive, National Assembly for Wales, and Department for Agriculture, Environment and Rural Affairs in Northern Ireland.
+- 1. The boundaries of England's former Government Offices for the Regions; and - 2.
+The boundaries agreed by the Scottish Executive, Welsh Government, and Department for Agriculture, Environment and Rural Affairs in Northern Ireland.